Getting a Visa To Work or Study in the US

 Temporary visas are designated by letters and numbers:

 - H-1B visas.
-This visa is for individuals with expertise in professional or academic fields whom employers want to hire to perform specialized jobs.
+This visa is for people with expertise in professional or academic fields whom employers want to hire to perform specialized jobs.
 For example, perhaps a technology company needs a particular software engineer to complete a project.

 - H-2A visas.
 This visa allows foreign workers to enter the U.S. for temporary agricultural work.